Module Convenor: Roberta Bivins

 - Draw on key concepts from one or more of the social, human and literary sciences.

-- Have familliarised themselves with the use of relevant primary source material.
+- Work confidently with a wide variety of relevant primary source material.

 Week 6: Reading Week